lifelonglab/lifelong-anomaly-detection-scenarios/ReadMe.md

 ## Introduction
 One of the contributions included in our paper was a scenario design procedure that applies to most datasets and aims to enable researchers and practitioners to transition their current scenarios and evaluation setup towards lifelong anomaly detection.
-More details, along with description of lifelong anomaly detection, are available here: <https://arxiv.org/abs/2303.07557>
+More details, along with description of lifelong anomaly detection, are available here (Open Access): <https://ieeexplore.ieee.org/document/10473036>

 ## How to use the algorithm?